 - The minimum amount you may borrow is \$1,000. - The maximum total of all loan amounts is the lesser of: - o 50% of the vested portion of your account balance; or - \$50,000 (reduced by your highest outstanding balance on all loans under the Plan during the prior 12-month period). - A loan's maximum repayment period is five years.
 However, the five-year repayment period may be extended to 20 years if the loan is used to purchase your primary residence.
 Repayment periods must be in full annual increments of 12-month periods. - All loans are secured by your Plan account balance. - All loans must be repaid in approximately equal payments of principal and interest (at least quarterly).
-You may not make partial payments on your loan.

-- You may repay your loan in full at any time. - The loan will bear a fixed interest rate determined at the time of the loan.
-The interest charged on all loans will be 1% above the prime interest rate published by Reuters on the last day of the month preceding the month in which the loan application is made.
-You may refinance an existing loan to lower the interest rate, provided such refinancing does not extend the term of the loan. - If you fail to make loan payments when due, the IRS considers the outstanding balance a defaulted loan and treats it as a distribution subject to ordinary income taxes and a 10% early withdrawal penalty, if you do not qualify for an exemption.
+You may not make partial payments on your loan. - You may repay your loan(s) in full at any time. - Each loan will bear a fixed interest rate determined at the time of the loan.
+The interest charged on all loans will be 1% above the prime interest rate published by Reuters on the last day of the month preceding the month in which the loan application is made. - You may refinance an existing loan to lower the interest rate, provided such refinancing does not extend the term of the loan.
+You may refinance a loan if you are still repaying your loan provided the loan is not in default, and the maturity date of the refinanced loan is less than five years from the date of the original loan.
+For a loan you used to acquire your principal residence, you may refinance even if the maturity date of the original loan is greater than five (5) years. - If you fail to make loan payments when due, the IRS considers the outstanding balance a defaulted loan and treats it as a distribution subject to ordinary income taxes and a 10% early withdrawal penalty, if you do not qualify for an exemption.

-If you have taken a loan and later enter qualified military service, special provisions may apply.
+If you have taken a loan(s) and later enter qualified military service, special provisions may apply.
 Contact the Plan Office for more information.